BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates: Numerical Example: Phase Equilibria

 \subsubsection{Hybrid model enables distillation system design.}

-After ten iterations, the surrogate model posterior was used to inform distillation design.
-Figure~\ref{fig: phasediagrams} shows temperature-composition and vapor-liquid composition phase envelopes constructed using the GP Surrogate and Wilson (ground truth) model.
+After 15 iterations, the surrogate model posterior was used to inform distillation system design.
+Figure~\ref{fig: phasediagrams} shows temperature-composition and vapor-liquid composition phase envelopes constructed using the GP surrogate and Wilson (ground truth) model.
 Figure~\ref{fig: distillation} shows the McCabe-Thiele diagram of the GP Surrogate and Wilson model.

-Figure~\ref{fig: phasediagrams}a shows that the surrogate predictions show excellent agreement with the bubble point and largely follow the expected dew-point trend.
-However, the dew-point temperature deviates in \water-rich solutions, and when the mole fraction of \proh is low the model underpredicts the dew point.
-We attribute this deviation to the log transformation applied to the activity-coefficient data: activity coefficients become large at low \proh mole fractions, and the log transform suppresses these large values during training.
-A corresponding deviation also appears on the left-hand side of the azeotrope in Figure~\ref{fig: phasediagrams}b.

-Figure~\ref{fig: distillation} shows that despite local deviations in the surrogate’s VLE, both constructions converge to the same column design: three theoretical stages with the feed introduced on stage two.
-The stage compositions, however, are not identical—the enriching section and the vicinity of the feed stage show noticeable shifts, reflecting the surrogate’s local prediction errors (Fig.~\ref{fig: distillation}c).
+Figures~\ref{fig: phasediagrams} and~\ref{fig: distillation} show excellent agreement between the surrogate and ground truth model.
+Figure~\ref{fig: distillation} shows that both models yield to the same column design: four theoretical stages with the feed introduced on stage three.
+The stage compositions, however, are not always identical—the enriching section and the vicinity of the feed stage show small shifts, reflecting the surrogate’s local prediction errors (Fig.~\ref{fig: distillation}c).